 In 2010, Soksabike's three founders were all in Battambang working on different development projects.
 The realized a core problem for development in Cambodia was the disconnect between the skills learned at university and those needed to find gainful employment upon graduation, in addition there was a severe lack of jobs for university graduates in general.
 Our founders connected with local youth across the city and came up with two businesses to help provide vocational training and job opportunities to local youth - Soksabike and Kinyei Cafe.

 As a social enterprise, Soksabike invests the majority of our revenue into our impact programs - vocational training, community development, and cross-cultural exchange - and business sustainability and growth so we can ensure our programs and impact survive far into the future.
-In 2018, we are transitioning business ownership to the local team to ensure that all decisions and benefits are driven by and received by the local community in Battambang.
+In 2018, we transitioned business ownership to local ownership to ensure that all decisions and benefits are driven by and received by the local community in Battambang.

 Vocational training is a core tenant of Soksabike's mission but our founders and the youth they were working with realized the opportunity to use tourism not only to develop their own skills, but also to share their amazing culture with travelers from around the world.
 An important and critical part of Soksabike's mission is to give travelers an authentic experience in the Cambodian countryside, meeting with local families, exploring the culture and learning about Cambodian daily life.
 Soksabike's goal is that by the end of the tour, travelers feel a sense of connection and understanding to Cambodian life, people, and culture.